Skip to main content

 Why do small HVAC companies have thin profit despite good revenue?

-Often labour cost is under control on paper but not visible by job.
-Without job costing and labour per job, you can't see which jobs or behaviours are eroding margin—so you can't fix them.
+Often labor cost is under control on paper but not visible by job.
+Without job costing and labor per job, you can't see which jobs or behaviors are eroding margin—so you can't fix them.

 Is the solution to raise prices?